Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Start looking for areas with better light.

 We prefer either sitting at a window table or dining outdoors for available sunlight.
 Honestly, sunlight is often your best option.
 The color balance is usually great, even if the light is harsh.
 It’s much easier to tame hard light than to correct color balance at a restaurant.

-If you can choose your time to visit, that gives you a little bit of control over the direction of light.
+If you can choose your time to visit, that gives you a little control over the direction of light.
 If you want side-light, go a bit early before or late after lunch when the sun moves to the angle you prefer.

-Adding a bit of shade over your subject helps prevent harsh light while still giving you wonderful daylight balance.
-We've used everything from a table umbrella, awning, or even a white napkin to control the harsh sunlight on our food.
+Adding a bit of shade over your subject helps prevent harsh light while still giving you outstanding daylight balance.
+We’ve used everything from a table umbrella, awning, or even a white napkin to control the harsh sunlight on our food.

 Home Studio Lighting

 You can go crazy with studio lighting, but we take a straightforward approach.
 Why?
 Because dining often has simple lighting, we like to reflect that in the photos.

 For the majority of our photos, we use this kind of setup.

 I use a small flash (a Godox AD200) and put it in a small softbox (Usually the MagMod MagMox PRO 24″ octabox).
 I place the light slightly behind and above the subject area.
 If your subject was in the center of a clock and you were standing at the 6:00 o’clock position, I would place the light at either 10:00 or 2:00 – depending upon preference or ability to get the light in that spot.